Food waste is a big problem that is costing us a lot of money. Taking a few simple steps can help you reduce your food waste and save a lot of money.

 - Stock food smartly.
 When stocking your pantry or fridge, put the things that will go bad first in the front.
 We tend to use the things that are the easiest to reach first so this helps us to make sure things get used up.

 - Get creative.
-If something is about to go back see if you can find a creative way to use it.
+If something is about to go bad see if you can find a creative way to use it.
+It can be fun to try and come up with meals with random ingredients.

 - Meal plan.
 Meal planning can help you shop smarter and use up ingredients before they go bad.
 Click here for more meal planning tips.